Open Macroeconomics, International Finance, Macroeconomics

 "Revisiting PPP Puzzle: Nominal Exchange Rate Rigidity and Region of Inaction" with Seongho Song

-Even though real exchange rates may converge to parity in the long run, the consensus emerging from an extensive literature appears to be that the rate of mean-reversion – a half-life of 3 - 5 years – is still too slow to be compatible with arbitrage.
+Even though real exchange rates may converge to parity in the long run, the consensus emerging from an extensive literature appears to be that the convergence rate -- a half-life of 3 - 5 years -- is still too slow to be compatible with arbitrage.
 Hence, Rogoff (1996) argues, the purchasing power parity (PPP) puzzle.
 The paper revisits one of the infamous puzzles in international macroeconomics and investigates potential sources of rigidity.
 The paper first proposes that the slow convergence has been estimated because of the forex market intervention by the governments which claim to freely float their exchanges.
-We identify and exclude the periods when nominal exchange rates are de facto fixed using the specification of Klein and Shambaugh (2008).
-Secondly, the paper argues that the real exchange rates may not show any convergence if they are already converged and within the “region of inaction” and that therefore, examining inactive real exchange rates resulted in slow convergence estimates.
+We identify and exclude the periods when nominal exchange rates are de facto fixed using the specification of Klein and Shambaugh (2008) from estimation.
+Secondly, the paper argues that the real exchange rates may not show any convergence if they are already converged and therefore within the “region of inaction”; investigation of inactive real exchange rates must have resulted in slow convergence estimates.
 We focus on the periods when deviations from PPP are present.
-We identify these periods by constructing the region of inaction – 1) by creating bands around averages of real exchange rates, assuming that real exchange rates converge to the long run averages, and 2) by using a Bayesian Dynamic Linear Model (DLM), assuming that real exchange rates may converge to the different levels.
+We identify these periods by constructing the region of inaction -- 1) by creating bands around averages of real exchange rates, assuming that real exchange rates converge to the long run averages, and 2) by using a Bayesian Dynamic Linear Model (DLM), assuming that real exchange rates may converge to the different levels.
 We study the data of nineteen goods CPI for eleven countries and use the mean group estimation as suggested by Imbs et al. (2005) to handle aggregation bias.
-The results confirm the propositions and make the puzzle less puzzling; we find the half-life estimate to be 8.20 months or within 5.5 - 15.517 months.
+The results confirm the propositions and make the puzzle less puzzling; we find approximately 30 - 65\% shorter half-life estimate.

 "Cost of Floating Exchange Rates: Should we fear to float?"